piokuc/discuss_ethereum/README.md

 When the app is loaded it first loads latest 100 transactions from the database.
 One second later it reloads the table with all historical transactions.
-The idea is to show the page to the user as quickly as possible with small amount of data, then load rest of it in the background.
+The idea is to show the page to the user as quickly as possible with small amount of data, then load the rest of it in the background.
 This is very simple but obviously once the number of transactions in the database grows it may fail to load all of them into memory, so a better solution would be needed in production.